-5.0 Instrumental Music Instructional Methodology
+5.0 Choral Music Instructional Methodology

 5.A Understand the role of the music teacher as a resource person in integrating music into the total school curriculum.

-5.B Understands current instrumental methods and materials.
+5.B Understands current choral methods and materials.

 5.C Understand legal and ethical issues regarding integrity and ethical behavior in addition to knowledge of the copyright law as it regards music and music education.